This post first appeared on this blog in 2017.

 Friday Night Planning

-Once we returned our room, the boys relaxed, watched some television shows, and played UNO.
+Once we returned to our room, the boys relaxed, watched some television shows, and played UNO.
 I’m telling you what…we bring this game everywhere.

 While they were busy doing their own thing, I pulled out all of the information books that we collected during the day, as well as my own itinerary, and began finalizing our Saturday plans.